Psalm 22. Summary Handout. Undeserved Suffering, Prayer, Deliverance, Praise

 - Answered prayer and praise for answered prayer can become a testimony to ourselves, to our nation, to the world, and to future generations that God is sovereign, holy, just, love, and omnipotent.
 This can result in worship, service, and witness.

 - Note David’s sequence: sense that God has abandoned him, God helped Israel in the past, God’s greatness, attack on David and his helplessness, prayer for deliverance, David is confident of deliverance, he will praise the LORD, others will praise the LORD as a result of God working in David’s life.
 We can put ourselves in David’s place.

 - Jesus and New Testament writers, under inspiration, use this Psalm to apply to Jesus in his crucifixion.
 They are not interpreting the Psalm.
-The Holy Spirit inspired David to write about himself and then the New Testament writers to apply this to Jesus (inspired sensus plenior application).
+The Holy Spirit inspired David to write about himself, and to use hyperbolic language that even went beyond himself.
+The New Testament writers apply this to Jesus (inspired sensus plenior application).
 See Robert L Thomas, Evangelical Hermeneutics, The New Versus The Old, Kregel, 2002.
 He explains the grammatical historical hermeneutics, inspired sensus plenior application, and the shift by many away from grammatical historical hermeneutics.

 Psalm 22 in the New Testament

 Psalm 22 is about David, but there are New Testament citations (a specific reference) or allusions (an indirect reference) to Psalm 22.
 The New Testament writers, under inspiration, use portions of Psalm 22 to teach about the greater David, Jesus Christ, and his future kingdom.
 These Psalms statements are hyperbole about David and likely types about Jesus.
 A type is an illustration or a rough draft of someone or something that comes at a later time.